 The Basebox renovations will be the campaign’s largest single project.
 The Facilities Committee and management are currently meeting monthly to develop the Basebox plans.
 The Facilities Committee is a board-chartered committee made up of shareholders with architecture, design, and construction experience.
-Proposed renovations include expansion of overcrowded bathrooms; expansion of the youth program area; repairing structural problems, including the foundation; better fire safety from installation of an alarm system and additional fire exits; improved traffic flow and gear storage; upgrades of mechanical systems to meet current code requirements and improve energy-efficiency.
+Proposed renovations include expansion of overcrowded bathrooms; improving the youth program area; repairing structural problems, including the foundation; better fire safety from installation of an alarm system and additional fire exits; improved traffic flow and gear storage; upgrades of mechanical systems to meet current code requirements and improve energy-efficiency.
 Construction is currently slated for 2020-21.

 Ski Patrol Building

 The Facilities Committee and Management are also hard at work to finalize plans to renovate the aging Patrol Building.
 Current plans call for a simple and functional rebuild of the substandard building.
 Reconfiguration of the space on the existing footprint will result in significantly more usable square footage.
 The rebuild will result in improved patient care and services; updated building systems; structural improvements; additional space for Patrol and Ski School for staff and gear; and a more energy efficient and functional building.
 Construction is currently slated for 2020.